 - Conducting business with-or supervising-spouses, partners, family members, friends or others with whom you have a close personal relationship ("family or friends"); - Having business interests or employment outside of Dun & Bradstreet; - Having a business arrangement or transaction between two parties who have a relationship outside of the business transaction-this is referred to as a related party transaction; - Serving on boards of directors outside of Dun & Bradstreet; - Pursuing opportunities that belong to Dun & Bradstreet; and, - Exchanging gifts and entertainment.

-Each of these situations is described in more detail in the Conflict of Interest Policy.
+Each of these situations is described in more detail in the Conflict of Interest Policy, located on the Company's intranet.

 Disclosing a Potential Conflict